VasylBaran/encode_script_handbrake_macos/README.md

 More on encoding settings of HandbrakeCLI: https://trac.handbrake.fr/wiki/CLIGuide

-Note: you might need to make this command-files executable before using it.
+Note: you might need to make this command-file executable before using it.
 It can be done with following: sudo chmod +x /file_path/encode_script.command

 Cheers! ;-)